-In times gone by the village limits weren't defined as they are today, they were groups of houses around a church rather like a parish called a “vico”.
+Originally the village limits weren't defined as they are today, they were groups of houses around a church rather like a parish called a “vico”.
 In Panticosa for example there were two distinct vicos, San Salvador and Santa María that had their own financial administration and the two areas can even be perceived today.
-Likewise in Sallent the original names of the vicos are still used to date like; Casadios, Zarratiecho and El Paco.
+Likewise in Sallent where the original names of the vicos are still used today like: Casadios, Zarratiecho and El Paco.

 Since the Middle Ages the valley has been considered as one administrative unit governed by a council of representatives from all areas like a small parliament, referred to as the brotherhood of Tena in the 15thC that later went on to become the General Board of the Val de Tena, presided over by the Judge.
-At that time the Val de Tena was made up of 12 towns divided into 3 “quiñones”or associations.
-They were Sallent composed of Sallent and Lanuza, Panticosa comprising of Hoz, El Pueyo and Exena and La Partacua included; Tramacastilla, Saqués, Búbal, Polituara, La Artosa, Estarluengo, Piedrafita, Escarilla and Sandiniés.
-Of these towns Estarluengo whose actual location is today unknown and Exena disappeared in the 16thC.
+At that time the Val de Tena was made up of 12 towns divided into 3 "quiñones" or associations.
+They were Sallent composed of Sallent and Lanuza, Panticosa comprising of Panticosa, Hoz, El Pueyo and Exena and La Partacua including Tramacastilla, Saqués, Búbal, Polituara, La Artosa, Estarluengo, Piedrafita, Escarilla and Sandiniés.
+Estarluengo whose actual location is today unknown and Exena disappeared in the 16thC.
 In more recent history, during the seventies Búbal, Polituara, Saqués, and La Artosa had to be abandoned to make way for the reservoirs.

-The quiñon had a say in use of pasturelands, animal husbandry, bridge construction, road maintenance etc. The remaining archives make reference to the close relationship with the communities on the French side of the mountains particularly Ossau and San Sabin which indicates a certain type of unity based on shared interests and economies, even at times in contradiction to their own national policies.
+The quiñon had powers in pasturelands, animal husbandry, bridge construction, road maintenance etc. The remaining archives make reference to the close relationship with the communities on the French side of the mountains particularly Ossau and San Sabin which indicates a certain type of unity based on shared interests and economies, even at times in contradiction to their own national policies.

-Having royal privileges maybe explains why this area was a clash point or barrier for many attempts at enemy invasion whether they be French English or Gascons, depending on the époque and changes on the French side.
+Having royal privileges maybe explains why this area was a clash point or barrier for many attempts at enemy invasion whether they were French English or Gascons, depending on the moment and changes on the French side.